 In February 2016, the FASB issued ASU No. 2016-02, Leases (Topic 842), or ASU 2016-02, which amends the current guidance for the accounting and disclosure of leases (ASC 840) for both lessees and lessors.
-ASU 2016-02 requires a lessee to recognize in its balance sheet a liability to make lease payments and a right-of-use asset representing its right to use the underlying asset for the lease term.
-The lease liability will be equal to the present value of lease payments and the right-of-use asset will be based on the lease liability, subject to adjustment such as for initial direct costs.
-For income statement purposes, the new standard retains a dual model similar to ASC 840, requiring leases to be classified as either operating leases or capital leases.
-For lessees, operating leases will result in straight-line expense (similar to current accounting by lessees for operating leases under ASC 840) while capital leases will result in a front-loaded expense pattern (similar to current accounting by lessees for capital leases under ASC 840).
-ASU 2016-02 requires a lessee to disclose qualitative and quantitative information about its leasing arrangements.
+The Company has completed its review of existing contracts and has identified one material contract that contains a lease.
+The primary effect of adoption will be the requirement to record a right-of-use asset and a corresponding lease obligation for the Stamford operating lease (see Note 17, Commitments and Contingencies).
 ASU 2016-02 is effective for interim and annual periods beginning after December 31, 2018 but may be adopted earlier.
 ASU 2016-02 requires modified retrospective adoption.
-However, the FASB has approved an amendment to ASU 2016-02, which allows entities to elect to continue to apply the guidance in ASC 840, including its disclosure requirements, in the comparative periods presented in the year that they adopt the new leases guidance in ASC 842.
-Entities that elect this option would record the cumulative effect of adoption on the effective date rather than at the beginning of the earliest comparative period presented.
-The Company is continuing to evaluate the impact that ASU 2016-02 will have on its financial statements.
+However, the FASB issued ASU 2018-11, Leases (Topic 842): Targeted Improvements, or ASU 2018-11, which allows entities to elect an optional transition method by continuing to apply the guidance in ASC 840, including its disclosure requirements, in the comparative periods presented in the year that they adopt the new leases guidance in ASC 842.
+Entities that elect this optional transition method would record the cumulative effect of adoption on the effective date rather than at the beginning of the earliest comparative period presented.
+The Company will adopt ASU 2016-02 and ASU 2018-11 on January 1, 2019 using the optional transition method from ASU 2018-11.
+The Company expects that the adoption of ASU 2016-02 or ASU 2018-11 will not have a material impact on its Statements of Comprehensive Loss or its Statements of Cash Flows, but it expects that the lease liability recorded on the Balance Sheet beginning on January 1, 2019 will be between \$5,000 and \$6,000.